 There are many things out of our control in this COVID-19 world.
 One thing we can control is promoting reading at home for children, even 20 minutes per day.
-You've heard it on KidsBlog, opens a new window before: reading has a tremendous effect on a child's academic performance as well as achievement outside of the classroom that will last a lifetime.
+Reading has a tremendous effect on children's performance, both in and out of the classroom, that will continue throughout life.

-Reading for pleasure can extend learning, especially when reading for school may have declined in the current educational setting.
-Students can explore new people, places, and events beyond their community, and cultivate imagination and empathy for others.
+Reading for pleasure extends learning, more important when school reading may have declined in the current educational setting.
+Students can explore new people, places, and events beyond their community and cultivate imagination and empathy for others.
 Escaping between the pages of an enjoyable book may also help to relax the body, calm the mind, and ease feelings of anxiety fueled by the pandemic.

 Also, check out Hoopla, opens a new window, the streaming service to instantly borrow eBooks, eAudio, and Music: Easy Readers for grades K-2, opens a new window and eBooks for 3rd graders, opens a new window.